Collecting And Storing Pollen : Cannabis Males & Reversed Females

 Long term storage:

 Use an airtight glass jar with a couple of silica gel packs in it.
-Poor the pollen into a small paper pouch and place the paper pouch into the glass jar.
+Pour the pollen into a small paper pouch and place the paper pouch into the glass jar.
 After about 48 hours, you can then mix up the pollen with dry cooking flour (1 part pollen / 1 part flour) and fill up your test tubes.

 Finally, the test vials can go straight to the freezer.